gbrault/nrsqljs/Architecture.md

  * get: send the stm get request with data if so, return the paresed json result
  * free: will free the stm structure labelled with the handle tag

- With this interface it seems all the needs of JADE seems covered
+ With this interface all JADE's needs seem covered

 # Next Steps